compie-technologies/mongo-orm/README.md

 ### Create an Index

 Indexes can improve your application's performance.
-The following function creates an index on the `name` field in the documents collection.
+The following function creates an index on the `name` field:
 ```js
 mySchema.createIndex({'name': 1}, {unique: true, background: true});
 ```